 • Learn how to prepare, try, or win a caseand how to shepherd a client through the process.

-Revised in 2014, the New York State Bar Association has created the most up-to-date, focused and comprehensive review of the plaintiff's personal injury practice in New York.
+The book contains the most up-to-date, focused and comprehensive review of the plaintiff's personal injury practice in New York.

 Written by leading practitioners from throughout New York State, this practical treatise answers the tough questions faced by the plaintiff's personal injury attorney every day, on topics ranging from special needs trusts, structured settlements, Medicare and Medicaid liens, conflicts of interest, workers' compensation, no-fault, bankruptcy, representing a party in infancy, incompetency, and wrongful death.

 New York's most experienced personal injury lawyers, and nationally recognized experts, teach cutting-edge skills for the practicing trial lawyer, while also laying out the most current substantive law from medical malpractice to mass torts.